Get FREE access to pro marketing tools

 Here’s an example:

-Viewers can then swipe up on the Story and they will be taken to where the URL leads to (your store, in this case).
+Viewers can then swipe up on the Story and they will go to where the URL leads to (your store, in this case).

 Similar to the recently introduced checkout in-app checkout feature described above, businesses with under 10,000 followers now have the option to include product stickers in their Instagram Stories.